What Makes Being an Interpreter the Best Job in the World

 It was exciting to be able to build an organization from scratch, building that with like-minded people, doing work we loved and most importantly, disrupting the status quo so that we could make a real difference in people’s lives.
 What could be more motivating than that?!

-8. Stratus Video has experienced tremendous growth since its inception.
+8. AMN Language Services has experienced tremendous growth since its inception.
 What was it like to be part of the original crew?
 And how has the company culture evolved over the years?

 We’ve grown?
 I hadn’t noticed. (ha-ha).

-In the beginning we were in building mode, the focus was more on action, as we’ve grown, we’ve had to adjust and focus more on developing processes and systems in order to scale.
+In the beginning we were in building mode; the focus was on action and scaling the business.
+As we’ve grown, the focus pivots to developing processes and systems to maximize efficiencies and to continuously hone our service offering.
 We haven’t lost our start-up spirit; in many ways we are still in that mode.

-It’s been gratifying because the growth has not just happened with the numbers, new business, staff or minutes, but inside each of us who have been a part of it.
+It’s been gratifying because the growth has not just happened around numbers, new business, or expanding support staff, but inside each of us who have been a part of it.
 We have challenged ourselves to do things nobody had done before, certainly that we’d never done before, we’ve had to dig deep, creatively work through roadblocks, learn new skills and hopefully developed a maturity and character to bring us successfully into the next phase of growth.

 9. What is the most challenging part of your role as VP of Language Operations?